signalfx/signalfx-dotnet-tracing/docs/iis-instrumentation.md

 default service name is `ServiceName[\VirtualPath]`.
 For ASP.NET Core applications the default service name is the entry assembly name, typically the name of your .NET Core project.
-If the defaults above don't fit well with your usage or naming conventions configure `SIGNALFX_SERVICE_NAME` as described in [advanced-config.md](advanced-config.md#configuration-methods).
+If the defaults don't fit well with your usage or naming conventions configure `SIGNALFX_SERVICE_NAME` as described in [advanced-config.md](advanced-config.md#configuration-methods).

 Consider using `web.config` as the configuration method to avoid potential configuration conflicts between other applications.